pesimista/nesquik-app/README.md

 This is a project based of the web app [QUIKpago](www.quikpago.com).
 The main goal is to try to mimic it all using [Nextjs](https://nextjs.org/) as the main framework for the frontend and firebase as the database provider.

-this serves the porpuse of being a practice environment, and portafolios project for future reference
+this serves the purpose of being a practice environment, and portfolios project for future reference

 ## Running it locally